-The college submits an annual budget request to the Guam Legislature each year for the following fiscal year for review and approval.
+The college submits an annual budget request to the Government of Guam Bureau of Budget and Management Research (BBMR) and the legislative Office of Finance and Budget (OFB) each year for the following fiscal year.
 The annual budget is partially based on each department's needs.
 The college's budget is developed by linking strategic planning, sustainability, and assessment.

-The college commits itself to the Institutional Strategic Master Plan (ISMP 2020-2026).
-ISMP Goal 2 centers all efforts on fostering 100% student-centered success.
+The college commits itself to ISMP Goal 2 as it centers all efforts on fostering 100% student-centered success.
 As such, all budget requests are linked to the college's mission, department goals and outcomes, and assessment results, promoting equitable student success.